 With the advent of social media outlets like YouTube and Instagram there are thousands upon thousands of people out there who call themselves makeup artists.
 Eh many of them are harmless kids sitting in their bedrooms.
 Not a big deal.

 However, some of them are actual grown ups who call themselves bloggers or influencers.
 Many of them make careers by telling you what products to buy and how to apply them.
 Again, not a big deal.
+Or is it?

 This is where the influence part of influencer can get super scary.
 The vast majority of them are not beauty experts, makeup artists, estheticians, cosmetologists nor have they worked even remotely in the beauty industry.
 They are simply people sharing their opinions, which is their First Amendment right after all.
-However, they put out a ton of information and misinformation.
-All of it can be very confusing, at best.
-We pro’s have to untangle all of it and reteach it to our clients in the way it’s meant to be understood & specifically how it all relates to them.

 Now if patching your face with 10 different shades of concealer and foundation, then blending it with an egg shaped sponge for 3 hours works for you – be my guest.
 I believe in the type of contouring that makes you look like a golden goddess, not the kind that makes you look like you had a fight with bronzer and bronzer won.
 It’s up to you to be true to yourself.
 So if heavily glittered unicorn eyelids, blindingly highlighted skin and brown stripes on the side of your face speak to you, then by all means go for it.